A-Akhil/portfolio/README.md

 - **Responsive Design**: Optimized for all devices and screen sizes
 - **Performance Optimized**: Built with Next.js for fast loading and SEO
 - **Modern Tech Stack**: React 18, Next.js 14, TypeScript, Tailwind CSS, Framer Motion
+- **Centralized Data Management**: Single source of truth for all portfolio content

 ## 🛠️ Tech Stack